sy77777en/video_annotation_folk/policy_comparison.md

 2. **Changes in Shot Size and Spatial Position for Subjects:**
    - **Examples:**
-     1. "A medium shot of a man's upper body near a doorway transitions into a close-up of his face as he walks toward the camera."
+     1. "A medium shot of a man’s upper body near a doorway transitions into a close-up of his face as he walks toward the camera."
      2. "A woman walking from the background to the foreground transitions from a wide shot capturing both her and the street scenery to a medium shot focusing on her lower body."
      3. "A cyclist moves from the left to the right side of the frame, maintaining a full shot throughout."
      4. "A full-body shot of a child at eye level shifts as the camera tilts upward, reframing them from a low angle looking up."